tidy-finance/website/docs/10_introduction.md

 ## # ... with 2 more rows
 ```

 `tq_get` downloads stock market data from Yahoo!Finance if you do not specify another data source.
-The function returns a tibble with 8 quite self-explanatory columns: *symbol*, *date*, the market prices at the *open, high, low* and *close*, the daily *volume* (in number of shares) and the *adjusted* price in USD which factors in anything that might affect the stock price after the market closes, e.g. stock splits, repurchases and dividends.
+The function returns a tibble with eight quite self-explanatory columns: *symbol*, *date*, the market prices at the *open, high, low* and *close*, the daily *volume* (in number of shares), and the *adjusted* price in USD, which factors in anything that might affect the stock price after the market closes, e.g. stock splits, repurchases and dividends.

 Next, we use `ggplot` to visualize the time series of adjusted prices.